HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 {{ figure_markup(
   image="box-sizing.png",
-  alt="Distribution of the number of border-box declarations per page.", caption="Distribution of the number of `border-box` declarations per page.", description="Bar chart showing the distribution of the number of `box-sizing` declarations per page for desktop and mobile.
+  caption="Distribution of the number of `border-box` declarations per page.", description="Bar chart showing the distribution of the number of `box-sizing` declarations per page for desktop and mobile.
 The mobile distribution leads desktop by 0 to 11 declarations per page, growing in the higher percentiles.
 The mobile distribution's 10, 25, 50, 75, and 90th percentiles are: 0, 4, 17, 46, and 96 `border-box` declarations per page.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=1626960751&format=interactive",